Biden abandons infrastructure talks after Senate GOP refuses to back tax hikes

 The White House said Mr. Biden decided to jettison talks because Republicans were not ready to “meet the essential needs of our country to restore our roads and bridges, prepare us for our clean energy future, and create jobs.”

-Republicans blamed the president for not backing off his plan to raise taxes.
+Republicans blamed the president for not backing off on his plan to raise taxes.

 “I spoke with the president this afternoon, and he ended our infrastructure negotiations,” said Republican Sen. Shelley Moore Capito of West Virginia, who had led the GOP’s talks with the White House.
 “Despite the progress we made in our negotiations, the president continued to respond with offers that included tax increases as his pay-for, instead of several practical options that would have not been harmful to individuals, families and small businesses.”